 - 2 teaspoons baking soda

 - 1 teaspoon baking powder

-- 3/4 teaspoon salt
+- ¾ teaspoon salt

-- 2 teaspoons [pumpkin pie spice]
+- 2 teaspoons pumpkin pie spice

 - 1 cup semisweet chocolate chips, extra for sprinkling on top if desired

 - In a large bowl, combine pumpkin, eggs, maple syrup, yogurt, water and vanilla.
 Whisk until combined.

 - In a medium bowl, combine remaining ingredients.
-Add these dry ingredients to the pumpkin mixture and stir until combined - do not over mix.
+Add these dry ingredients to the pumpkin mixture and stir until combined.
+Do not over mix.